-1 Stakeholders are understood as those listed in the Global Compact for Safe, Orderly and Regular Migration Resolution (A/RES/73/195) paragraph 15 (j), under the Whole of Society approach: "The Global Compact promotes broad multi-stakeholder partnerships to address migration in all its dimensions by including migrants, diasporas, local communities, civil society, academia, the private sector, parliamentarians, trade unions, national human rights institutions, the media and other relevant stakeholders in migration governance."
+&lt;sup>1 Stakeholders are understood as those listed in the Global Compact for Safe, Orderly and Regular Migration Resolution (A/RES/73/195) paragraph 15 (j), under the Whole of Society approach: "The Global Compact promotes broad multi-stakeholder partnerships to address migration in all its dimensions by including migrants, diasporas, local communities, civil society, academia, the private sector, parliamentarians, trade unions, national human rights institutions, the media and other relevant stakeholders in migration governance."

-- Provide general oversight and exercise overall accountability of the Fund. - Provide policy and strategic guidance. - Approve the strategic direction of the Fund and provide strategic guidance. - Approve revisions of the Terms of Reference (TOR) of the Fund when deemed necessary. - Any revision of the Terms of Reference shall be of a substantive nature and shall only be carried out on the basis of a decision of the Steering Committee.
-The Fund Management Unit will be responsible for carrying out the review, in consultation with relevant stakeholders, which will then be submitted to the Steering Committee for validation. - Approve the Fund's Operations Manual and update it as necessary (e.g. to incorporate lessons learned or adapt it to operational requirements). - The Steering Committee will review and validate the Fund's Operations Manual.
-If there is a need to incorporate a substantive change (i.e. change in the scope of the Fund, new implementing entities, etc.), it will request the Fund Management Unit to advise on the revision of the Operations Manual.
+- Any revision of the Terms of Reference shall be of a substantive nature and shall only be carried out on the basis of a decision of the Steering Committee.
+The Fund Management Unit (FMU) will be responsible for carrying out the review, in consultation with relevant stakeholders, which will then be submitted to the Steering Committee for validation. - Approve the Fund's Operations Manual and update it as necessary (e.g. to incorporate lessons learned or adapt it to operational requirements). - The Steering Committee will review and validate the Fund's Operations Manual.
+If there is a need to incorporate a substantive change (i.e. change in the scope of the Fund, new implementing entities, etc.), it will request the FMU to advise on the revision of the Operations Manual.
 When the Steering Committee is called upon to decide on a procedural aspect not contemplated in the manual, such a decision will be taken as a precedent and the Operations Manual will be amended accordingly.
-Non-substantive changes of the Operations Manual will be incorporated by the Fund Management Unit and the Steering Committee will be informed accordingly. - Review the status and implementation of the Fund, assess performance based on the results framework and oversee progress. - Approve the Fund risk management strategy and periodically review risk monitoring. - Review concept notes after being screened by the Fund Management Unit, ensuring their conformity with the requirements of the Migration MPTF, and decide on their inclusion in the Migration MPTF pipeline of joint programmes. - Adopt and revise on an annual basis the investment plan of the Fund - Request the submission of joint programme proposals (from concept notes included in the Fund pipeline of joint programmes) - Review and approve joint programme documents after screening by the Fund Management Unit to ensure that they meet the requirements of the Migration MPTF, are consistent with the concept notes submitted for inclusion in the pipeline of joint programmes and are aligned with the strategic objectives of the Migration MPTF. - Instruct the Administrative Agent to transfer the Fund resources to the Participating UN Organizations (hereinafter 'PUNO' for singular, and 'PUNOs' for plural). - Approve direct costs related to the Fund operations support by the Fund Management Unit, including the staff costs. - The Fund Management Unit shall prepare and submit to the Steering Committee for approval, in the form of project document, the proposed direct costs to the Fund.
-The organigram and its related budget will be annually reviewed and adjusted by the Steering Committee as per needs and budget availability. - Review annual/final progress reports (programmatic and financial) consolidated by the Fund Management Unit and the Administrative Agent, based on the progress reports submitted by the PUNOs. - Request, as necessary, the Fund Management Unit to commission independent evaluations, reviews and "lessons learned" reports on the performance of the Fund. - Decide on Fund extensions. - Based on consultations with relevant partners, the Fund Management Unit will prepare a proposal for the Fund extension and will submit to the Steering Committee for a final decision. - Guide the formulation and implementation of the resource mobilization strategy.
+Non-substantive changes of the Operations Manual will be incorporated by the FMU and the Steering Committee will be informed accordingly. - Review the status and implementation of the Fund, assess performance based on the results framework and oversee progress. - Approve the Fund risk management strategy and periodically review risk monitoring. - Review concept notes after being screened by the FMU, ensuring their conformity with the requirements of the Migration MPTF, and decide on their inclusion in the Migration MPTF pipeline of Joint Programmes (JPs). - Adopt and revise every four years the Investment Plan of the Fund - Request the submission of JP proposals (from concept notes included in the Fund pipeline of JPs) - Review and approve JP documents after screening by the FMU to ensure that they meet the requirements of the Migration MPTF, are consistent with the concept notes submitted for inclusion in the pipeline of JPs and are aligned with the strategic objectives of the Migration MPTF. - Instruct the Administrative Agent to transfer the Fund resources to the Participating UN Organizations (hereinafter 'PUNO' for singular, and 'PUNOs' for plural). - Approve direct costs related to the Fund operations support by the FMU, including the staff costs. - The FMU shall prepare and submit to the Steering Committee for approval, in the form of project document, the proposed direct costs to the Fund.
+The organigram and its related budget will be annually reviewed and adjusted by the Steering Committee as per needs and budget availability. - Review annual/final progress reports (programmatic and financial) consolidated by the FMU and the Administrative Agent, based on the progress reports submitted by the PUNOs. - Request, as necessary, the FMU to commission independent evaluations, reviews and "lessons learned" reports on the performance of the Fund. - Decide on Fund extensions. - Based on consultations with relevant partners, the FMU will prepare a proposal for the Fund extension and will submit to the Steering Committee for a final decision. - Guide the formulation and implementation of the resource mobilization strategy.